Engineering Services

 Proper ventilation is essential for maintaining healthy indoor air quality and occupant well-being.
 EBS Engineering PC designs ventilation systems in strict accordance with ASHRAE Standard 62.1 (Ventilation for Acceptable Indoor Air Quality), which establishes minimum outdoor air rates based on occupancy, floor area, and space type.
 We use the Ventilation Rate Procedure to calculate required outdoor air quantities for each zone and the system-level outdoor air intake, accounting for system ventilation efficiency and zone diversity.

 Our ventilation designs incorporate demand-controlled ventilation (DCV) using CO2 sensors in densely occupied spaces such as conference rooms, auditoriums, and dining areas.
 DCV systems modulate outdoor air intake based on actual occupancy, reducing energy consumption during periods of low occupancy while ensuring adequate ventilation during peak conditions.
-We also design dedicated exhaust systems for spaces with specific ventilation requirements, including commercial kitchens (with grease-laden exhaust hoods), laboratories, medical procedure rooms, and parking garages.
+We also design dedicated exhaust systems for spaces with specific ventilation requirements, including laboratories, medical procedure rooms, and parking garages.
+For commercial kitchen applications, we design the code-compliant welded steel grease ductwork systems with proper cleanout access doors, fire-rated enclosures, and clearances to combustibles in accordance with NFPA 96 and the International Mechanical Code.
+The kitchen hoods, exhaust fans, and fire suppression systems (such as Ansul) are typically designed and provided by the equipment manufacturers, while our engineering focuses on the ductwork infrastructure that connects and supports these systems.

 Energy recovery ventilation (ERV) is a standard feature of our designs for projects in climates with significant heating or cooling loads.
 ERV systems transfer heat and moisture between the exhaust air stream and the incoming outdoor air stream, recovering up to 80% of the energy that would otherwise be lost.
 We select between enthalpy wheels, plate heat exchangers, and heat pipe systems based on the specific requirements of each project, including considerations for cross-contamination, frost prevention, and maintenance access.